php-dev-br/laravel-doc-pt-br/notifications.md

     $user->notify(new InvoicePaid($invoice));

-> [!NOTE]
+> **Note**
 > Remember, you may use the `Notifiable` trait on any of your models.
 You are
 > not limited to only including it on your `User` model.

 <a name="using-the-notification-facade"></a>

-### Using the Notification Facade
+### Using The Notification Facade

 Alternatively, you may send notifications via the `Notification` [facade](facades.md).
 This approach is useful when you need to send a notification to multiple notifiable entities such as a collection of users.
 To send notifications using the facade, pass all of the notifiable entities and the notification instance to the `send` method:

     use Illuminate\Support\Facades\Notification;